The Times Higher Education World Reputation Rankings 2018 rank the universities that academics believe excel in teaching and research.

 When Stanford University was founded in 1891, it was a co-educational institution, which was unheard of at a time when most universities were all-male affairs.

-The research-intensive university has the largest number of Turing Award winners for a single institution (18) as well as 21 Nobel laureates and four Pulitzer prizewinners.
-In addition, Stanford University has produced 30 living billionaires and 17 current astronauts.
+The research-intensive university has the largest number of Turing Award recipients for a single institution (18) as well as 21 Nobel laureates and four Pulitzer prizewinners.
+In addition, Stanford University has produced 30 living billionaires and 17 astronauts.

 Stanford faculty and alumni have also founded many companies including Google, Hewlett-Packard, Nike, Instagram, Snapchat, LinkedIn and Yahoo.